Skip to content

 tsqTanStack QueryReact apps using TanStack Query

 Reactive layer templates must be composed with a compatible HTTP client template.
-The compatible HTTP client templates are: axios, fetch, xior.
+The compatible HTTP client templates are: axios, fetch, xior, ky.

 Combining templates